 Buffy Sainte-Marie

 Sainte-Marie's singing and writing repertoire includes subjects of love, war, religion, and mysticism, and her work has often focused on issues facing Indigenous peoples of the United States and Canada.
-She has won recognition, awards, and honors for her music as well as her work in education and social activism.
-In 1983, her co-written song "Up Where We Belong", for the film An Officer and a Gentleman, won the Academy Award for Best Original Song at the 55th Academy Awards.
+She won recognition, awards, and honors for her music as well as her work in education and social activism.
+In 1983, her song "Up Where We Belong", for An Officer and a Gentleman, won the Academy Award for Best Original Song at the 55th Academy Awards.
 The song also won the Golden Globe Award for Best Original Song that same year.

 Biography from the Wikipedia article Buffy Sainte-Marie.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.